K-Nesbitt/AutoAuto_LP/README.md

 There are many articles that describe the benefits of teaching computer science, and the such, in public schools.
-One such article is written here: https://medium.com/edmodoblog/more-than-coding-what-students-really-learn-from-computer-science-3d6870387fbc
+One such article is written here:

+https://medium.com/edmodoblog/more-than-coding-what-students-really-learn-from-computer-science-3d6870387fbc

- Other companies who are trying to teach programming in K-12 schools are...
+ Other companies who are teaching computer science and programming in K-12 schools are CollegeBoard<sup>1</sup>, MIT<sup>2</sup>, and Project Lead The Way (PLTW)<sup>3</sup>.

- The approach for AutoAuto is different because...
+ The approach for AutoAuto is different because unlike CollegeBoard, they are aimed at reaching all demographics who might not otherwise have access to college level coursework or topics.
+The curriculum and approach is also designed so that students have immediate success and interaction with a real-world problem.
+With MIT's App Inventor, students aren't using any Python or coding languages to interact with the program.

 With my results, I can inform AutoAuto of trends and solutions such as: lessons that students often fail, different tracks for students who fail multiple lessons, the variance of time to complete assessments earlier in the program versus later, and/or design a lesson flow that changes as student complete activities.
 This will lead to a better understanding for students which can increase teachers and schools using AutoAuto and their Learning Platform.